thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 # Topic 1: Airflow Use Cases

-## Apache Airflow is a data orchestrator.
+## Apache Airflow is a data orchestrator

 ↳ It manages the process of moving data between various data tools.